abbodi1406/BatUtil/uup-converter-wimlib/README.md

 * Administrator privileges are required to run the script

-* Creating normal boot.wim from UUP require Windows 10 host OS, or installed Windows 10 ADK (Deployment Tools).

-otherwise, you will get winre.wim acting as setup boot.wim, without recovery options

-- If the upgrade is done via Express UUP (multiple expanded folders in the download directory), you need to perform the UUP > ISO operation before starting the upgrade process (before first restart).
+* If the upgrade is done via Express UUP (multiple expanded folders in the download directory), you need to perform the UUP > ISO operation before starting the upgrade process (before first restart).

 to do so, when WU prompt you to restart, start convert-UUP.cmd and paste the path to download directory, example: